benfrankel/sdmx_explorer/docs/explore.md

 >
 ```

-Enter `help` to see the full list of commands.

 The basic workflow looks something like this:

 1. Enter `list` to see a list of SDMX sources, dataflows, dimensions, or codes.
 2. Enter an index or ID from the list to select it.
 3. If you want to select something else, enter `back`.
 4. If you're done, enter `quit`.
 Otherwise return to step 1.

+Enter `help` for the full list of commands.

 ## Tips